North Korea says China's Xi wants to boost ties

 Story highlights

-- Chinese leader Xi issued a rare reply to a congratulatory note from Kim Jong Un
+- Chinese leader Xi issues a rare reply to a congratulatory note from Kim Jong Un

-- Analyst describes the message as 'baby steps' towards repairing relations
+- Analyst describes the message as "baby steps" toward repairing relations

 (CNN)The leaders of China and North Korea have exchanged personal messages, according to North Korean state media, a rare move that could signal a thaw in strained top-level diplomatic relations.

-In a statement which was published by state news agency KCNA Thursday, Chinese President Xi Jinping replied to a message sent by Kim Jong Un, who last week congratulated Xi on his re-election as Chinese Communist Party General Secretary.
+Chinese President Xi Jinping replied to a message sent by Kim Jong Un, who last week congratulated Xi on his re-election as Chinese Communist Party General Secretary, Foreign Ministry spokeswoman Hua Chunying told journalists.

-According to KCNA, Xi said he wanted to help promote "more wonderful happiness" in both countries while "defending regional peace."
+Xi said he wanted to help promote "more wonderful happiness" in both countries while "defending regional peace," in a statement which was published by North Korean state news agency KCNA on Thursday.

-"I wish that under the new situation the Chinese side would make efforts with the (North Korean) side to promote the relations between the two parties," Xi's message said, according to KCNA.
+"I wish that under the new situation the Chinese side would make efforts with the (North Korean) side to promote the relations between the two parties," Xi's message said.

+Hua said Xi's message was a normal courtesy in response to Pyongyang's congratulations.

+"China and North Korea are neighbors -- and we are dedicated to developing our traditionally friendly party-to-party and state-to-state relations," Hua said.

 The apparent efforts by Xi to repair diplomatic relations on the Korean Peninsula come just days before US President Donald Trump embarks on his first visit to Asia as president, which will include a trip to South Korea.